-Draft Major Planning Scheme Amendment 7 - Business Improvement and Innovation
+Major Planning Scheme Amendment 7 - Business Improvement and Innovation

 What are the changes included in the amendment?

-Draft Major Planning Scheme Amendment No. 7 – Business Improvement and Innovation incorporates a broad suite of improvements to and in support of innovation in the areas of tourism, agriculture, emerging technologies, mapping, reduction of red tape to support new or expanding businesses, improving urban amenity, updating outdated references.
-The proposed amendment includes five main themes, being:
+Major Planning Scheme Amendment No. 7 – Business Improvement and Innovation incorporates a broad suite of improvements to and in support of innovation in the areas of tourism, agriculture, emerging technologies, mapping, reduction of red tape to support new or expanding businesses, improving urban amenity, updating outdated references.
+The amendment includes five main themes, being:

 • Theme 1 – Promoting Tourism